Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 </p>

-<ins>**Whom of you has not thought about being a step ahead the stock market**</ins>, using information in a way that it returns accurate predictions for the next trading day??.
-Well, since this might be true in some cases this is really far from the scope of this work.
+<ins>**Whom of you has not thought about being a step ahead of the stock market**</ins>, using the information in a way that it returns accurate predictions for the next trading day??.
+Well, since this might be true in some cases this is far from the scope of this work.

 The idea behind this work was to take my knowledge one step further.
 The hybrid combinations of Deep Learning models together with Decision trees or Linear Regressions are fascinating new ways to extract much more information of the raw inputs.
-Therefore, I took the things learned throughout the past years related to coding, statistics, ML models, DL models, Business Perspective, and squeezed those into an actual _deployable_ model for a real time stock price predictions.
+Therefore, I took the things learned throughout the past years related to coding, statistics, ML models, DL models, Business perspectives and squeezed those into an actual _deployable_ model for real-time stock price predictions.

-Note that this can be considered to be the final draft of what has been a very intenses research on every topic trated in this work.
-Since, it would be boring to explain every drawback and handicap faced during this time, send me a message and we can have a nice conversation, sharing our experiences on ML or DL deployments.
+Note,  consider this to be the final draft of what has been very intense research on every topic treated in this work.
+Since it would be boring to explain every drawback and handicap faced during this time, send me a message and we can have a nice conversation, sharing our experiences on ML or DL deployments.

 # Abstract
 This work contains an overall analysis of the takeaways on applying a hybrid Long Short Term Memory Deep Learning Model together with an XGBoost Regressor to predict the price of the AAPL (Apple Inc.) stock for the next day (**t+1**).
-Throughout this work, some assumptions are made regarding the optimal number of features, some of the hyperparameter tuning (even though backtesting and tunning was done till a certain point).
-Notice that the expected outcome of this model should not be used as an indicator for investment decisions since the model could be refined much more, and since the scope of this work was more on learning rather than profitability.
+Throughout this work, some assumptions are made regarding the optimal number of features, some of the hyperparameter tuning (even though backtesting and tunning were done till a certain point).
+Notice that the expected outcome of this model should not be used as an indicator for investment decisions since the model could be refined much more and since the scope of this work was more on learning rather than profitability.

 **Keywords: XGBoost, LSTM, Windowing, Feature Engineering, Window Optimization, Hyperparameter Tuning, Mean Absolute Error, Predictions.**